 Want to try it out too?
 Even if you’re as big a skeptic as I was, I think it’s worth a try.
 If it doesn’t work, what have you lost?

-- Wake up and pick 3 tasks that you’d really like to complete each day.
 Be realistic about it.
-If you’re working a 10 hour day or busy with family obligations, don’t choose something like “reorganize the garage”.
+If you’re working a 10-hour day or busy with family obligations, don’t choose something like “reorganize the garage”.
 Tailor your daily tasks to the time you have available.

-- Try to do your 3 tasks FIRST during your productive time, then do the normal daily things (like laundry…ugh) afterward.
+Do your 3 priority tasks as early in the day as you can or during your productive time, then do the normal daily things (like laundry…ugh) afterward.